jameskbride/EuchreKata/README.md

 _In order to begin the Hand_<br />
 _I want to deal each Player their cards_<br />

-At the beginning of the hand one player is designated as the dealer, and deals each player 5 cards from the top of a shuffled deck in the following manner: each player gets 2, then 3 cards in rotating team order, then each player gets 3 cards in rotating team order.
+At the beginning of the hand one player is designated as the dealer, who deals each player 5 cards from the top of a shuffled deck.
+Cards are dealt in 2 rounds; in the first round all players get 2 cards, and in the second round all players get 3 cards.

 The remainder of the deck (known as the "kitty") is set aside.